carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 Some of the libraries you might find useful are:

-- **Plotnine:** Inspired by R's ggplot2, it implements the "grammar of graphics" approach.
+- [**Plotnine:**](https://plotnine.org/) Inspired by R's ggplot2, it implements the "grammar of graphics" approach.
   If you come from the Rworld and the tidyverse, you'll definitely want to check it out.

-  On a plotnine figure, you can use the `.draw()` method and a matplotlib figure is returned, so you can always start with plotnine and then customize using matplotlib.
+  On a plotnine figure, a Matplotlib figure is returned when you use the `.draw()` method, so you can always start with plotnine and then customize using Matplotlib.

-- **Seaborn:** Focusing on statistical graphics, there's a variety of plot types that will be simpler to make (require less lines of code) in seaborn.
+- **[Seaborn:**](https://seaborn.pydata.org/) Focusing on statistical graphics, there's a variety of plot types that will be simpler to make (require fewer lines of code) in seaborn.
-To name a few: statistical representations of averages or of simple linear regression models; plots of categorical data; multivariate plots, etc. You can check the [introduction to seaborn](https://seaborn.pydata.org/tutorial/introduction.html) to learn more.
+To name a few: statistical representations of averages or of simple linear regression models; plots of categorical data; multivariate plots, etc.
+Refer to the [introduction to seaborn](https://seaborn.pydata.org/tutorial/introduction.html) to learn more.

-  For example, the following scatter plot which adds "sex" as a third variable would require more lines of code if done with Pandas + Matplotlib alone.
+  For example, the following scatter plot which adds "sex" as a third variable would require more lines of code if done with pandas + Matplotlib alone.

   ```python
   import seaborn as sns